-It should be mentioned that under equilibrium conditions, the system pressure is coincident with the pressures of each coexisting phases.
-Thus, in the case of Gibbs energy $G{\alpha} = G{\alpha}(T, x{i,\alpha}, p)$ minimization at given P-T-Z conditions, the only compositional space is required to be discretized.
-It allows us to reduce the dimension of discretized independent variable space in comparison to Helmholtz energy minimization and, as a result, reduce the amount of reserved computer memory necessary for calculation.

-To illustrate the result of Gibbs energy minimization algorithm, let us consider a binary system Methane-Ethane at the same conditions described in paragraph 4.1.2, where the graphical representation of Helmholtz energy minimization algorithm is discussed.
+It should be mentioned that under equilibrium conditions, the system pressure coincides with the pressures of each coexisting phase.
+Thus, in the case of Gibbs energy $G{\alpha} = G{\alpha}(T, x{i,\alpha}, p)$ minimization at given P-T-Z conditions, only the compositional space is required to be discretized.
+This allows us to reduce the dimension of the discretized independent variable space in comparison to Helmholtz energy minimization and, as a result, to reduce the amount of reserved computer memory necessary for calculation.
+In order to illustrate the result of the Gibbs energy minimization algorithm, let us consider the binary Methane-Ethane system at the same conditions described in Section 4.1.2, where the graphical representation of the Helmholtz energy minimization algorithm is discussed.
 In the case of Gibbs energy, the discretized space of independent variables is one-dimensional (1D) - composition of Methane space.
-The discrete values of Gibbs energy at each point of obtained 1D compositional space for binary system Methane-Ethane under different initial conditions (blue star), and corresponding optimal solution (black circles), as a result of Gibbs energy minimization, are visualized in Figure 4.5.
-The discretized 2D-volume-compositional space (see Figure 4.5(a), (c)).
-Figure 4.5(b) and Figure 4.5(d) show a graphical representation of the optimal solutions found as a result of Gibbs energy minimization algorithm for the case of two coexisting phases, and for the case, the system is in a critical state.
-It should be noticed that the obtained molar fractions of resulting phases and phases compositions are coincident with the Helmholtz energy minimization algorithm for the results (paragraph 4.1.2).
+The discrete values of Gibbs energy at each point of the 1D compositional space obtained for the binary Methane-Ethane system under different initial conditions (blue star), and the corresponding optimal solution (black circles), as a result of Gibbs energy minimization, are visualized in Figure 4.5.
+The discretized 2D-volume-compositional space used in the case of Helmholtz energy (Figure the Gibbs energy minimization algorithm for the case of two coexisting phases and for the case when the system is in a critical state.
+It should be noted that the obtained molar fractions of resulting phases and phase compositions coincide with the results of the